deskgui/deskgui/README.md

 - **Webview flexibility**: Create multiple windows and webviews as needed, and customize and manipulate them dynamically to adapt to your application's requirements on the fly.

 - **Thread safety**: It guarantees thread safety when dealing with webviews and windows, allowing you to execute operations across various threads without the burden of synchronization concerns.

+- **Drag and Drop**: Native drag and drop support for retrieving absolute file paths, available on Windows and macOS platforms.

 ### Platforms